alexlnkp/weatherscript/README.md

 ### Note
 Website looks at your IP for the area you're located at.
-Using proxy or VPN will most likely yield incorrect results.
+Using proxy or VPN will most likely yield incorrect results unless you specify location as an argument.
+For instruction look at the [**Usage**](https://github.com/alexlnkp/weatherscript/tree/master#usage) section.

 ## Dependencies
 - Using your package manager install curl developer package.